On a Class of Sums with Unexpectedly High Cancellation, and its Applications: Introduction

-One can see that the length of $I$ is almost half of the interval $[0,e^{\sqrt{x}}]$.
-Roughly speaking theorem \ref{psiresult1} states that the number of primes in $I$, with weight $\log(p)$, is half of the number of primes, with the same weight; this prime counting gives stronger result than one would get using a strong form of the Prime Number Theorem and also the Riemann Hypothesis(RH), where one naively estimates the $\Psi$ function on each of the intervals.
-Because the widths of the intervals are smaller than $e^{\frac{\sqrt{x}}{2} }$, making the Riemann Hypothesis estimate "trivial".
+One can see that the measure of $I$ is almost half of the length of the interval $[0,e^{\sqrt{x}}]$.
+Roughly speaking theorem \ref{psiresult1} states that the number of primes in $I$, with weight $\log(p)$, is half of the number of primes, with the same weight.
+This prime counting gives a stronger result than one would get using a strong form of the Prime Number Theorem and also the Riemann Hypothesis(RH), where one naively estimates the $\Psi$ function on each of the intervals.
+Because the widths of the intervals are smaller than $e^{\frac{\sqrt{x}}{2} }$, making the Riemann Hypothesis estimate ``trivial".
 However, a less naive argument can give an improvement like corollary \ref{lem:RHassumption}.
 See Table \ref{Prime} for comparison.